Shareece Wright: Regular season

+Playoffs

 Personal life

 A native of Colton, California, east of Los Angeles, the Chargers were Wright’s hometown team and they were the team he was hopeful would draft him.
 He even brought a Chargers hat with him to his 2011 draft party just in case the call came, which it did after Wright’s strong finish to an up-and-down collegiate career at nearby USC.

+In February 2024, Wright identified himself publicly as one of 12 former Colton High School football players who sued the Colton Joint Unified School District and former athletic trainer Tiffany Strauss-Gordon for sexual assault.
+At the time, her father was the football team's head coach.
+According to Wright, she began grooming him when he was a 15-year-old freshman and she was 21.
+She allegedly first performed oral sex on him in the summer after his sophomore year.
+The lawsuit alleges that Strauss-Gordon performed oral sex on him at least 20 times when he was a junior and that they had vaginal intercourse at least 15 times.

 Wright works closely with the Junior Diabetes Foundation.
 The daughter of his former football coach from Colton High School has the disease and it inspired Wright to help.
 In September 2011, he was invited to throw out the first pitch at a San Diego Padres game as an introduction to his partnership with the foundation.